 Deciding which products to sell online can be quite a task.
 Is there buyer demand?
 What’s the competition like?
 Can it be profitable?
 Online sellers face these questions and more every time they take a chance on a product.
 Whether you’re just starting out or looking to expand an existing collection, learning what others sell successfully can be a great starting point.

 We surveyed 35 ecommerce sellers about the types of products they sell and why their choices work for them.
-Their responses cover a full range of selling possibilities and provide insight into the categories that work for sellers, and the niche markets they’ve discovered within.
+Their responses cover a full range of online business ideas and provide insight into the categories that work for sellers, and the niche markets they’ve discovered within.
 Overall, here’s what we learned:

 What 35 Ecommerce Store Owners Sell Online: